itsAiham/dice_game/README.md

 # Welcome in Dice Game!

 <br>
-The project created by students in Kristianstad university in Sweden.

 Bellow are steps and setups you need to follow all features.

 The basic goal of the project, is to reach clean, bugs free code.